Suba Veerapandian: Personal life

 Subavee married Vasantha (granddaughter of his aunt) on 8 February 1973.
 Their wedding was presided over by K. Rajaram, then minister in the second Karunanidhi ministry.

 The couple has three children – Lenin (b.1974), Indhira (b.1978) and Bharatidasan (b.1980).
 Lenin was named after Subavee's eldest (deceased) brother who himself was named after Vladimir Lenin.
 Indhira was named after Subavee's second eldest sister (deceased).
 Bharatidasan got his name from the Tamil poet of the same name.

 Lenin married Vijayalakshmi (daughter of Subavee's brother-in-law Ramasamy) at a wedding held at Hotel Palmgrove, Chennai in May 2000.
 The couple has a daughter named Oviya and a son named Kumaran.

 Indhira married Suresh in December 2001.
 The couple has two sons – Naveen (b.
 30 August 2002) and Nithin.

 Bharatidasan married Vidya in September 2005.
-The couple has a son named Shravan.
+The couple has two sons named Shravan and Samaran.

 Indhira's and Bharatidasan's were inter-caste marriages.
 All three weddings were presided over by Nedumaran.
 Karunanidhi also took part in Indhira's wedding.